Nolann-epi/Netfake/netfake/README.md

 Netfake

+# Description
 Netfake is a Netflix clone made with Next.JS.
 Once you are connected, you can watch trailers or add trailers to your watchlist and watch them later.

+# How to use

+Go to https:vercel/netfake.com

+You can create an account or use the guest user :

+Email : guest@user.com
+Password : guest
-Functionalities
+# Functionalities

 Netfake offers the following functionalities:

 Authentication with credential, Google or Github account Watch trailers
-    Add trailers to your watchlist and watch them later Access trailers via genre
+Add trailers to your watchlist and watch them later View list of movies by genre

+# Technologies used

+The technologies used to build Netfake are:

+    Next.JS
+    TailwindCSS
+    MongoDB
+    Prisma
+    bcrypt
+    Next-Auth
+    Axios
+    SWR
+    Zustand
+    Lodash

-## Steps
+## Typescript & Tailwind

 To set up a NextJS repository, follow the steps below: